 In January 1889 Nietzsche suffered a mental breakdown in Turin,

 Nietzsche lived first in an asylum and then in his family's care.
-His
+It

 insanity was probably due to an early syphilitic infection.
-During his
+Many

 Nietzsche believed that all life evidences a will to power.
 Hopes for a higher state of being after death are explained as compensations for failures in this life.
 The famous view about the "death of God" resulted from his observations of the movement from traditional beliefs to a trust of science and commerce.
 Nietzsche dissected Christianity and Socialism as faiths of the "little men," where excuses for weakness paraded as moral principles.
 John Stuart Mill's liberal democratic humanism was for him a target for scorn and he called Mill "that blockhead."
 His announcement of the death of God in The Gay Science can be interpreted religiously or atheistically: "God is dead.
 God remains dead.
 And we have killed him...
 What was holiest and most powerful of all that the world has yet owned has bled to death under our knives: who will wipe this blood off us?..."